Apricot-ale/Apricots-MW-NVG-VFX/README.md

 * FL White Phosphor
 FL White Phosphor is based by Fat_Lurch's WP.

-See [Youtube video](https://www.youtube.com/watch?v=TKvn5cqhjD4) that uploaded by BluFalconActual for explain. (but it's for Alpha Version)
+See [Youtube video](https://www.youtube.com/watch?v=TKvn5cqhjD4) that uploaded by BluFalconActual for explain.
+(but it's for Alpha Version.
+I'll make new version of video soon™)

 ## Note